 - Curse Cut Short: In their Caffeinated Marshmallows ad, when they mention that ordinary energy drinks have lots of chemicals, it cuts to a lab worker mixing chemicals only for the test tube to overflow.
 He swears but cuts away halfway through it.

 - Defictionalization: They have Sex Panther Cologne on the site, and thankfully, it doesn't smell bad like in the movie.

-- Early-Installment Weirdness: Their early videos weren't as comedic as their newer ones.
+- Early-Installment Weirdness: Their early videos weren't as comedic or well-produced as their newer ones.

-- This trope also aplies to the website.
-Before becoming the provayors of curiously awesome products we know today, they used to create and sell DVDs (they still sell their DVDs but they don't make new ones anymore).
+- This trope also applies to the website.
+Before becoming the purveyors of curiously awesome products we know today, they used to create and sell DVDs (they still sell their DVDs but they don't make new ones anymore).

 - Gigantic Gulp: The Das Beer Boot, the Giant Martini Glass, the 5-for-1 Giant Beer Glass to name a few.

 - Hidden in Plain Sight: Vat19 runs a series with the same name as the trope where Danny has to hide from Jamie (the company CEO and therefore his boss) for as long as possible while still making it either a textbook case of the trope or otherwise completely obvious to a trained eye.
 Much to Jamie's chagrin, Danny's hiding spots have almost always required assistance or hints to identify, and Danny himself has lasted for considerably lengthy periods of time in each video.